pulibrary/pul_containers/rocky_ansible/README.md

 ### Build this manually

-Login to your quay account with
+Login to your github account with

 ```bash
 echo YOUR_GITHUB_TOKEN | docker login ghcr.io -u YOUR_GITHUB_USERNAME --password-stdin